npahucki/linear-importer/README.md

 - Comments
 - Labels
 - Priority
-- Create Pivotal Releases as parent Issues (See below)
+- Due Date
+- Created Date
+- Convert Pivotal Releases into Linear parent issues, with all associated stories in that release cycle as sub-issues
 - Generates log files

 ## Setup